zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    Indicates that a chunk of the file is missing.

-   :f: The file.
+   :param f: The file.

-   :offset: The byte offset from the start of the file at which the gap begins.
+   :param offset: The byte offset from the start of the file at which the gap begins.

-   :len: The number of missing bytes.
+   :param len: The number of missing bytes.

    .. zeek:see:: file_new file_over_new_connection file_timeout
       file_sniff file_state_remove file_reassembly_overflow